C2SM/iconarray/README.md

 conda activate iconarray
 ```
 #### ICON GRIB Definitions:
-If you are using the conda setup and want to use GRIB data, you will need to set the `GRIB_DEFINITION_PATH`.
+If you are using the conda setup and want to use GRIB data, you probably need to set the `GRIB_DEFINITION_PATH`.
+The GRIB_DEFINITION_PATH environment variable can be configured in order to use local definition files (text files defining the decoding rules) instead of the default definition files provided with eccodes.
 This can be done on Tsa/Daint (CSCS) by sourcing the script setup-conda-env.sh.
 It only needs to be run a single time, as it will save the `GRIB_DEFINITION_PATH` environment variable to the conda environment.
 You will need to deactivate and reactivate the conda environment after doing this.
-You can check it has been correctly set by `conda env config vars list`.
-This script also sets the Fieldextra path, which is used for data interpolation.
+You can check it has been correctly set by conda env config vars list.

 ```
 source env/setup-conda-env.sh
 ```

+The above script also sets the Fieldextra installation path (`FIELDEXTRA_PATH`).
+Fieldextra is a tool which can be used for interpolating data to another grid (lon/lat or another ICON grid).
+The use of this specific installation of Fieldextra depends on your CSCS access rights, so you may need to change `FIELDEXTRA_PATH` if you have problems interpolating.

 ## Modules

 There are a number of [modules](/iconarray) which are part of the `iconarray` package (installed by conda using [env/environment.yml](env/environment.yml)), which you can import like a normal python package into your scripts.
 To work with the modules from iconarray, you can add this code block to the start of your script / notebook.
 You will see many examples of the modules being used within the scripts in this repo.